 Review your state’s Graduated Driver Licensing law and familiarize yourself with the laws that teens must abide by when driving.

-You can also point teens to educational resources such as this virtual self-guided road safety curriculum, created by Let’s Talk Self-Driving partners Waymo, MADD, and SADD, so they can learn about road safety and the future of transportation.
+You can also point teens to educational resources such as this virtual self-guided road safety curriculum, created by Let’s Talk Autonomous Driving partners Waymo, MADD, and SADD, so they can learn about road safety and the future of transportation.

-When will my teen be able to ride in a car with fully self-driving technology?
+When will my teen be able to ride in a car with autonomous driving technology?

 In the future, autonomous vehicles could provide a safer transportation option for teens while they are learning to drive and while improving the safety of all road users, including passengers, cyclists and pedestrians.
 Waymo’s fully autonomous technology is designed to be constantly vigilant, obey speed limits, and anticipate what other road users might do next before making safe driving decisions.

-While self-driving technology company Waymo operates a ride-hailing service in Metro Phoenix, any rider under the age of 18 must be accompanied by an adult passenger.
+While autonomous driving technology company Waymo operates a ride-hailing service in Metro Phoenix, any rider under the age of 18 must be accompanied by an adult passenger.

-Learn more about how vigilant and courteous driving can be built into fully self-driving technology by design, holding the potential to make the roads of the future safer.
+Learn more about how vigilant and courteous driving can be built into fully autonomous driving technology by design, holding the potential to make the roads of the future safer.

 Are there any resources I can share with my teen?

-Let's Talk Self-Driving partners Students Against Destructive Decisions, Mothers Against Drunk Driving and driverless technology company Waymo co-created a self-guided road safety curriculum for teens.
-The virtual curriculum, Ride Into a Safer Future, gives teenagers tools to identify road risks and learn how fully self-driving technology could present a safety solution.
+Let's Talk Autonomous Driving partners Students Against Destructive Decisions, Mothers Against Drunk Driving and driverless technology company Waymo co-created a self-guided road safety curriculum for teens.
+The virtual curriculum, Ride Into a Safer Future, gives teenagers tools to identify road risks and learn how fully autonomous technology could present a safety solution.